Cycling facts and fiction

 Facts: You don't need special clothing or prepration to cycle.

 Many cyclists don’t bother with lycra, leg-shaving, or fluoro colours.
-You may end up more attractive anyway.
-Just a few weeks of regular cycling and you’ll reduce your body fat, improve your fitness, tone your thighs and feel fantastic.
+Just a few weeks of regular cycling and you can improve your fitness and feel fantastic.
 Check out Frocks on Bikes for the non-lycra look.

 Sources: Ministry of Transport, Injury Prevention Research Unit and Ministry of Justice traffic offence data.